CrimsonAS/gtkplatform/README.md

 Good support is also available on Arch Linux, using [the package generously maintained by @sirspudd](https://aur.archlinux.org/packages/qt-gtk-platform-plugin/).

+Note that on Fedora, you need qt5-qtbase-static and redhat-rpm-config installed to build from source.

 Other distributions may, or may not work, but I don't have any involvement with them.

 With dependencies installed: